QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Experimental Setup

-All experiments were conducted on a machine equipped with an NVIDIA GeForce MX570A GPU with 2 GB of memory.
+All experiments were conducted on a machine equipped with an NVIDIA GeForce MX570A GPU featuring 2 GB of memory.
 The entire hybrid architecture, including the classical backbone, quantum module, and adaptive fusion components, was trained end-to-end using a unified optimization objective.
 Models were trained for 10 epochs with a batch size of 128.
 Optimization was performed using the Adam optimizer applied jointly to all trainable parameters, and the training objective was defined by the Negative Log-Likelihood (NLL) loss computed on the final hybrid outputs.

-\subsubsection{Training and Validation.}
+\subsubsection{Training and Validation}

-Figure~\ref{fig:tva_results} presents training and validation accuracies across all datasets and model variants.
-The CNN baseline consistently achieves the highest validation accuracy, while HQCNN variants perform competitively, trailing the CNN by only small margins.
-In contrast, the DNN baseline shows substantially weaker performance and clear overfitting, particularly on OrganAMNIST.
+Figure~\ref{fig:tva_results} presents the training and validation accuracies across all datasets and model variants.
+The CNN baseline consistently achieves the highest validation accuracy, while the HQCNN variants perform competitively, trailing the CNN by only marginal differences.
+Conversely, the DNN baseline exhibits substantially weaker performance and clear signs of overfitting, particularly on the OrganAMNIST dataset.

-Both CNN and HQCNN models exhibit good generalization, with modest train--test gaps across MNIST, OrganAMNIST, and CIFAR-10, indicating that the inclusion of quantum components does not adversely affect stability or generalization.
-Overall, CNN remains the strongest baseline, while HQCNNs achieve near-parity performance and stable training behavior.
+Both the CNN and HQCNN models demonstrate strong generalization, exhibiting modest train--test gaps across MNIST, OrganAMNIST, and CIFAR-10.
+This indicates that the integration of quantum components does not adversely impact stability or generalization.
+Overall, the CNN remains the strongest baseline, while the HQCNNs achieve near-parity performance and maintain stable training behavior.

-\subsubsection{Total Time Cost.}
+\subsubsection{Total Time Cost}

-Figure~\ref{fig:ttc_results} presents the total training time for all model variants on a logarithmic scale.
-Classical models exhibit substantially lower computational cost, with CNNs only moderately slower than DNNs.
+Figure~\ref{fig:ttc_results} presents the total time cost for all model variants on a logarithmic scale.
+Classical models exhibit substantially lower computational costs, with CNNs being only moderately slower than DNNs.
 In contrast, HQCNN variants incur a significantly higher time cost, approximately two orders of magnitude greater, despite achieving comparable predictive accuracy.